 Augmented Faces allows your app to automatically identify different regions of a detected face, and use those regions to overlay assets such as textures and models in a way that properly matches the contours and regions of an individual face.

-For example, the AugmentedFaces sample app overlays the facial features of a fox onto a user's face using both the assets of a model and a texture.
+This example shows an app that overlays facial features of a fox onto a user's face using assets that include 3D models and an overlay texture.

 Identifying an augmented face mesh